AccumulateNetwork/ledger-app-acme/README.md

 # Ledger Accumulate Application

-This the firmware for the Accumualate app for the Ledger Nano S/X.
+This is the firmware for the Accumulate app for the Ledger Nano S/X.

 ## Prerequisite